Important Information for Riders to Download for 2015 Event:

 Every rider understands and admits that his participation in the event is voluntary.
 He assumes full responsibility for any injuries or damages from his participation in the event.
 He recognises and understands that the activities may be hazardous, that his participation is solely at his own risk and that he assumes full responsibility for any resulting injuries and damages that may occur.

 Every rider affirms, that he is in good health.
 He declares that he is physically fit and capable to participate in the event.

 Every rider has to acknowledge that he has read and understand this entire waiver of liability and agrees to be legally bound by it.

 The event officials hold the right to withdraw starters if they feel there is a danger for the starter or any other person.

 Data Protection Act 1998

 By submitting an application to take part in an event, the participants also allow the event organisers to use personal data for campaigns and activities connected to the events.
-The organisers shall have unlimited rights to publish pictures of the participants; to forward these photos to press representatives and to use them for marketing activities.
+The organisers shall have unlimited rights to publish pictures and videos of the participants; to forward these photos and videos to press representatives and to use them for marketing activities.

 By using this system to register your details, or enter an event you consent to the conditions described below:

 You must be at least 18 years old to use this entry system.
 You may only use the system for registering your own details and for those of other friends, family and club mates who have granted their permission.